tanmay-bhat/tanmay-bhat.github.io/content/posts/2021-12-12-using-kaniko-to-build-and-push-images-through-gitlab-ci-to-ecr.md

 ---
 layout: post
-title: Using Kaniko to build and push images ECR from Gitlab CI
+title: Using Kaniko to build and push images to ECR from Gitlab CI
 date: 2021-12-12 12:28:22.000000000 +00:00

 ---